frzfrsfra3/backend_devteam/README.md

   #### 4. API Endpoints

 # Project Overview
-The e-commerce API includes the following features:
+The Articles API includes the following features:

 #### •	User Registration and Authentication:
  Secure user registration and JWT-based authentication.

-#### •	Product Management:
+#### •	Articled Management:

- CRUD operations for products.
+ Creating,Rating and Exploring operations for Articless.

-#### •	Order Management:
-Ability to place orders with one or multiple products.

 ## Installation and Setup
 Follow these steps to set up and run the project locally: